User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 Tracking the features that customers spend the most time on will tell you what’s most valuable to them.
 And you can use this information to enhance long-term product engagement.

-For instance, segmenting users based on engagement makes it easier to track product usage and understand what brings value to each user type.
+For instance, segmenting users based on engagement makes it easier to understand what brings value to each user group.

-Identify friction points in the user journey with funnels and paths
+Identify friction points in the user journey with funnel analysis

-Use funnel and path analysis to understand friction
+Use path analysis to identify the happy path

 Analyze user experience with user feedback surveys